Zeno (emperor): Death and succession

 Zeno died on 9 April 491, of dysentery or of epilepsy, after ruling for 17 years and 2 months.
 No sons were to succeed him: Leo had died in 474, Zenon, the first son, in his youth, while living at court.
 Ariadne chose a favoured member of the Imperial court, Anastasius, to succeed Zeno.
 Zeno's brother Longinus then revolted, starting the Isaurian War.

 The chroniclers George Kedrenos (eleventh century) and Joannes Zonaras (twelfth century) allege that Ariadne had Zeno locked up in a tomb while he was unconscious from drinking or acute illness.
 She ordered passersby to ignore Zeno's cries for help after he awoke; he survived for a time by eating the flesh of his own arms, but eventually perished.
 This is one of the first historical mentions of the theme of the buried alive devouring their arms or hands.
+(Note: The passages from Kedrenos and Zonaras are quoted by Michael Whitby, The ecclesiastical history of Evagrius Scholasticus, Liverpool University Press, 2000, p.
+164. The theme of the person buried alive, exhumed and found dead after having devoured his hands, is repeated later for other characters, such as the scholastic Duns Scotus or others less known.
+See also Claudio Milanesi, Apparent death, imperfect death.
+Medicine and mentalities in the 18th century, Paris, Payot, 1991, pp. 16–17.)
 This tale is likely false, as earlier and contemporary sources do not mention it, even though they too were hostile to his memory.